canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 ##### Migration

-- Moderate the pace of migration, avoiding a “big bang” approach (e.g., first institute voluntary adoption to cultivate a base of experienced users who can then assist their colleagues);
+- Moderate the pace of migration, avoiding a "big bang" approach (e.g., first institute voluntary adoption to cultivate a base of experienced users who can then assist their colleagues);
 - Provide a transition phase where users have access to both existing software and the open source alternative;
 - Secure the support of top management;
 - Create a positive attitude with users.